 And thanks to the annual support of our Center for the Arts Guild members and President's Circle, our ARTSReach program—serving 10,000 schoolchildren each year—continues to thrive.
 A source of inspiration and imagination for students, alumni, faculty, staff, and campus visitors, the Lisa Smith Wengler Center for the Arts has a vital role in the University community, and we are deeply grateful to our benefactors and friends who have partnered with us to light the path into our future.

-Center for Entertainment, Media, and Culture
+Institute for Entertainment, Media, and Sports

 The next generation of storytellers has arrived in Malibu with Pepperdine's Center for Entertainment, Media, and Culture (EMC), whose vision is to be recognized as one of the top 25 cinema and media arts programs in the world.
 More than $1.2 million in campaign support is fueling this dream, supporting widely acclaimed programs and initiatives from the emerging center.